shiningcoders/Covid19-App/README.md

 ## Technology Used

 This app is made using flutter, which is cross-platform native sdk, maintained by google.
+And for integrating ChatBot IBM Watson is used.

 ## How to download App(for android only)